T

 Activities

-Entry to museums, sulfur baths, cable car rides, and guided tours.
+Entry to paid museums, sulfur baths (standard rooms), cable car rides, wine tasting.

 Misc